thesumyatmaw/imdb-search/README.md

 When I was working on **Test case 5 (Select "TV Episodies" from search menu & search TV episodes)** , I found out that IMDB has a tricky issue which shows two different search result HTML contents randomly.
 And this only occurs in Cypress Browser.
 If I use the normal chrome broswer, I got the only one consistent search result.

-Please see below screenshots for random result _
+Please see below screenshots for random result something _

 <img width="600" alt="Screen Shot 2565-11-04 at 9 01 12 PM" src="https://user-images.githubusercontent.com/53144137/200147267-6101a0a6-14af-4350-9f27-c6512f0b98a9.png">